radanalyticsio/radanalyticsio.github.io/CONTRIBUTING.md

 1. Commit the new file to your feature branch and propose a pull request when you are ready.

+## Adding a new presentation

+The community page contains a list of presentations given by and about radanalytics related topics.
+If you would like to add your presentation to this list, please follow these instructions:

+1. Copy the `_templates_example_presentation.adco` file to the `_presentations` directory and rename it to reflect the name of your presentation.
+1. Edit the contents of the new file to contain your presentation abstract and related information.
+1. Commit the new file to your feature branch and propose a pull request when you are ready.

 ### A note on front matter

 Files that will be processed by jekyll contain a bit at the beginning referred